Photo by Marion Ettlinger

-Her first novel, The Book of Salt (Houghton Mifflin, 2003), was a national bestseller and the recipient of the New York Public Library Young Lions Fiction Award, the Bard Fiction Prize, the Stonewall Book Award-Barbara Gittings Literature Award, a PEN Oakland/Josephine Miles National Literary Award, an Association for Asian American Studies Poetry/Prose Award, and a Seventh Annual Asian American Literary Award.
-In 2003, The Book of Salt was honored as a New York Times Notable Fiction Book, a Chicago Tribune Favorite Fiction Book, one of the Village Voice’s 25 Favorite Books, and one of the Miami Herald’s Top 10 Books, among other citations.
+Her first novel, The Book of Salt (Houghton Mifflin, 2003), was a national bestseller and the recipient of the New York Public Library Young Lions Fiction Award, Bard Fiction Prize, PEN/Robert W. Bingham Prize, Stonewall Book Award-Barbara Gittings Literature Award, PEN Oakland/Josephine Miles National Literary Award, Association for Asian American Studies Poetry/Prose Award, and an Asian American Literary Award.
+In 2003, The Book of Salt was honored as a New York Times Notable Fiction Book, a Chicago Tribune Favorite Fiction Books, a Village Voice’s 25 Favorite Books, and a Miami Herald’s Top 10 Books, among other citations.

 Truong is the editor of Vom Lasterleben am Kai (C.H.
 Beck, 2017), a collection of reportage by Lafcadio Hearn, a.k.a.
 Koizumi Yakumo, the subject of her novel-in-progress.
 She is also a contributing co-editor of Watermark: An Anthology of Vietnamese American Poetry & Prose (Asian American Writers’ Workshop, 1998).

 Truong contributes essays, often about food or memory or both, to O Magazine, Real Simple, Marie Claire, Town & Country, Condé Nast Traveler, Allure, Saveur, Food & Wine, Gourmet, the New York Times and its T Magazine for which she wrote “Ravenous,” a monthly online food column, the Times of London (Saturday Magazine), Time Magazine (Asia edition), and other publications.

-She has been in residence at the Lannan Foundation, Yaddo, The MacDowell Colony, Hedgebrook, Ucross Foundation, the Sea Change Residency, the Liguria Study Center for the Arts and Humanities, the Fundacion Valparaiso, the Ledig House International Writers’ Residency, and the Santa Maddalena Foundation.
+She has been in residence at Akrai Residency, Civitella Ranieri Foundation, Lannan Foundation, Yaddo, MacDowell Colony, Hedgebrook, Ucross Foundation, Sea Change Residency, Liguria Study Center for the Arts and Humanities (Bogliasco), Fundacion Valparaiso, Ledig House International Writers’ Residency, and Santa Maddalena Foundation.

-Truong serves on the Board of the Authors Guild, the Advisory Council for PEN American Center, the Creative Advisory Council for Hedgebrook, and the Advisory Committee of the Diasporic Vietnamese Artists Network.
+Truong serves on the Board of the Authors Guild, the Creative Advisory Council for Hedgebrook, the Bogliasco Fellowship Advisory Committee, and the Advisory Committee of the Diasporic Vietnamese Artists Network.
 For PEN America, she is the Chair of the Literary Awards Committee and a member of the Advisory Council.

 Truong is also an intellectual property attorney, but she hopes that you will not hold that against her.
 When she is not writing, which is most of the time, she cooks and takes naps.
-She lacks many basic life skills such as knowing how to drive a car, ride a bicycle, and has only recently learned how to read a map.
-She has been known to walk long distances, though, especially if there is a very good bakery located at the end of that walk.
+She lacks many basic life skills such as knowing how to drive a car, and ride a bicycle, and has only recently learned how to read a map.
+She has been known to walk long distances, especially if there is a very good bakery located at the end of that walk.
 The only thing that she really likes to exercise is her right to vote, and she hopes that her fellow Americans will make a better, kinder, more intelligent decision in 2020.